-└ In the Locking status parameter, the Hardware locked option is displayed \rightarrow \square 134.
-In addition, on the local display the \square symbol appears in front of the parameters in the header of the operational display and in the navigation view.
+└ In the Locking status parameter, the Hardware locked option is displayed \rightarrow $\stackrel{\triangle}{=}$ 151.
+In addition, on the local display the $\stackrel{\triangle}{=}$ symbol appears in front of the parameters in the header of the operational display and in the navigation view.

-2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection.
+- 2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - ightharpoonup No option is displayed in the Locking status parameter ightharpoonup 151.
+On the local display, the oxtimes symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.